Qualified Non-Personal Use Vehicles

 2. The cargo area is open and the van always carries merchandise, material or equipment used in the employer's trade, business or function.

-A pickup truck with a loaded gross vehicle weight of 14,000 pounds or less qualifies if it is clearly marked with permanently affixed decals, special painting or other advertising associated with the employer's trade, business or function.
+A pickup truck with a loaded gross vehicle weight not over 14,000 pounds qualifies if it is clearly marked with permanently affixed decals, special painting or other advertising associated with the employer's trade, business or function.
 The pickup truck must be either:

 1. Equipped with at least one of the following: